Monday of the First Week in Ordinary Time

 As he passed by the Sea of Galilee, he saw Simon and his brother Andrew casting their nets into the sea; they were fishermen.
 Jesus said to them, “Come after me, and I will make you fishers of men.”
 Then they left their nets and followed him.
 Mark 1:16-18

-Christmas season is now completed and we enter into the First Week of Ordinary Time.
+Christmas season is now completed and we enter into the First Week in Ordinary Time.
 It’s time to return to the “ordinary” of life.
 But is the Christian life ordinary?
 Is there anything truly “ordinary” about following Jesus?

 Today’s Gospel reveals the extraordinary and radical call from Jesus to follow Him.
 Simon and Andrew are the two who respond to the call in this passage, but their response is also an invitation to all of us to step out of the ordinary and into the extraordinary.